marcel-van-de-kamp/movie-assignments/exercises/12a - processing user input (template driven)/assignment.md

 > You can now see the error in the browser when the name input field is empty.
 - Repeat the steps for the genre field.
 - Also add a `minlength="4"` html attribute to the `name` input field and add a validation error for it.
-> Now before submitting to the server, we need to check if the form is valid.
+> Now before submitting to the server, we need to check if the form is valid, by checking its `valid` property.
-- Pass the valid state/property of the 'movieForm` as second parameter to the `onSubmit` function.
+- Pass the `valid` property of the `movieForm` as second parameter to the `onSaveClicked` function.
-- Edit the onSubmit function in the detail component so that it checks if the form is valid before using the value, else show an error message (`alert('error')`).
+- Edit the `onSaveClicked` function in the detail component so that it checks if the form is `valid` before using the form values, else show an error message (`alert('error')`).
 > Out of the box Angular 2 supplies the required, minlength, maxlength and pattern Validators.
 > To validate the min (1) and max (10) for the rating input we need to create a custom Validator.
-We will do this in an extra assignment.
+We will do this an extra assignment.

 **Result**:
 > We now have a template driven form that validates its input changes and displays error messages.